aws-samples/aws-service-catalog-reference-architectures/README.md

  4. Relational Database Service (RDS)
  5. Elastic MapReduce (EMR).

 Note - Before you distribute the CloudFormation template to your organization, review the template and ensure that it is doing what you want it to do.
-Check IAM permissions, Deletion policies, update stack behavior, and other aspects of the template and ensure that they are as per your expectations.
-These CloudFormation templates may need updates before you can use them in production.
+Check IAM permissions, Deletion policies, update stack behavior, other aspects of the template, and ensure that they are as per your expectations and processes.
+These sample CloudFormation templates may need updates before you can use them in production.

 ## Getting Started